apache/cordova-docs/www/_posts/2022-03-22-osx-deprecation.md

 ## Deprecation of the Cordova OSX Platform

-We are hereby annoucing the deprecation of [cordova-osx](https://github.com/apache/cordova-osx#readme).
+We are hereby announcing the deprecation of [cordova-osx](https://github.com/apache/cordova-osx#readme).

 This means that the Cordova development community will not be doing any more work on this platform.
 Please migrate to the `cordova-electron` platform or try Mac Catalyst with the `cordova-ios` platform.